 We’re answering the frequently asked questions about tax refund in the Philippines.
 See if you’re due to receive a refund this year and learn how the BIR computes for tax refunds.

 It is an annual payback to employees who have paid excess taxes during the BIR fiscal year.
 The amount of the income tax refund is based on the employees’ annual gross income.
 It is shown on the Certificate of Compensation Payment/Income Tax Withheld (or BIR Form 2316).

 Since employers are the ones withholding the taxes, they are responsible for processing and adjusting their eligible employees’ salaries accordingly.

 The previous year’s taxes are computed, and the employers give back the refunds to employees by crediting the money back to their monthly salary.

 The employers are required to give the tax refunds due to their employees no later than January 25 of the present year.
 Employees will then be given the BIR Form 2316 showing the employee’s tax payments from the last BIR fiscal year.

 Employers who fail or refuse to release the excess withholding tax to their employees will be subject to penalty under the law.
-Under NIRC SEC.
-255 these penalties are “a fine of not less than Ten Thousand Pesos (P 10,000) and suffer imprisonment of not less than one (1) year but not more than ten (10) years”,
+Under section 255 of the National Internal Revenue Code, penalties include “a fine of not less than Ten Thousand Pesos (P 10,000) and suffer imprisonment of not less than one (1) year but not more than ten (10) years.”

 Who are eligible for the BIR tax refund?